Curious about the best things to do in Europe–and wondering what exactly to put on your personal Europe bucket list? We have you covered!

 Stand in awe of Skogafoss waterfall in Iceland.

-There is no shortage of truly epic landscapes to experience in Iceland, but perhaps none is as popular or magnificent as the incredible Skogafoss Waterfall.
+There is no shortage of truly epic landscapes to add to your Iceland bucket list, but perhaps none is as popular or iconic as the incredible Skogafoss.

 Admire views of Florence from above.